raychw/restaurant-kitchen-service/README.md

 [Link to the rendered website]

+You can log in with these credentials:

+username: test.cook
+password: cookING.01

 ## Installing

 If you want to launch my project on your device, here are the steps.
 However, mind that Python3 should already be